rdgpires/mlops_house_pricing/README.md

    * `/predict_basic` accepts only the subset the basic model uses (e.g., bedrooms, bathrooms, sqft, floors, zipcode).
 Demographics are still joined on the server; missing expected columns are safely handled.
 4. **Test script / simple demonstration.**

    * The APIs accept batches (or one item, in the XGB app).
 Using rows from `data/future_unseen_examples.csv` satisfies the test requirement.
-(Example curl below.)
+It can be tested by running the `test_api.py` python script.
 5. **Evaluate model performance.**

    * `create_model_cv.py` runs 5-fold CV and persists **RMSE/MAE/R²** means/std per fold.
 A manifest is stored with model metadata.
    * The XGB track writes a **report** with best params, CV summary, and final estimators.

-> The above items map directly to the “Deliverables/Requirements” section in the assignment README (inputs, backend demographics join, scaling, hot model updates, minimal-feature endpoint, test script, and evaluation).

 ---

 ## 3) Training the models (local)

 > Optional if you rely on the container’s entrypoint; it can detect artifacts and skip retraining.
+Importnat to remmeber: if no model artifacts exist in the `models` directory, the initialization of the container will train a kNN model and a XGB model.

 * **Create baseline CV artifacts** (versioned `vN` under `models/house-price/`):